Kong/kong/README.md

 ## Distributions

-Kong comes in many shapes.
+Kong comes in many shapes and sizes.
 While this repository contains its core's source code, other repos are also under active development:

 - [Kubernetes Ingress Controller for Kong](https://github.com/Kong/kubernetes-ingress-controller):